suborbital/docs/website/docs/quickstart.md

 ### Editor URLs

-To edit a plugin via the editor, you—or more likely your application—must build a valid URL to pass to the editor.
+To edit a extension via the editor, you—or more likely your application—must build a valid URL to pass to the editor.

 Configure the URL like so: